mcinteerj/rdbms-mdb-migration-workshop/guides/easy/charts/README.md

 * We suggest using the ‘Bar Chart’ graph for this exercise (but feel free to experiment with other visualisations if you prefer!)
 * The relevant fields for this chart are ```call_duration``` and ```gender```
 * As you did in your aggregation pipeline query, you would need to use the ```$unwind``` and ```$mean``` operators
+* You can go to the 'Customize' tab to modify colours and add 'Data Value Labels'
-* Remember to edit the ‘Data Value Label’ to customize!
+* Remember to enter a 'Title' and a short 'Description' to your Chart as well!
 * Once you're done, you can see a [Sample Result](https://github.com/mcinteerj/rdbms-mdb-migration-workshop/blob/main/guides/solutions/Aggregation1Charts.png) here.
 However, please note that there are many possible solutions to this exercise.

 ## Visualising the second Aggregation Exercise: Peak Calling Time